microsoft/vs-tools-for-ai/README.md

 - [View Network Architecture and Parameters of AI Models](/docs/model-viewer.md)

-# Supported Operating Systems
+## Supported Operating Systems
-Currently this extension supports 64-bit Windows operating systems.
+Visual Studio Tools for AI only supports **64-bit** Windows operating systems.
 Windows 10 is recommended for the best compatibility.

-> [!NOTE]
->
-> 32-bit Windows are not supported.

-# Supported Visual Studio versions
+## Supported Visual Studio versions
 Visual Studio Tools for AI works with both Visual Studio 2017 and 2015 on Windows.
 [Community](https://www.visualstudio.com/downloads/), Professional and Enterprise editions are supported.